 Purchasing something as simple as a pair of winter boots might not seem like a complicated decision.
-However, putting in the extra effort to learn about the product that will be keeping your feet warm, comfortable and safe, will allow you to spend less time thinking about your feet and more time enjoying the winter.
-The category of winter boots is a very broad one, with both subtle and drastic differences between models.
-In this article, we aim to go into more depth regarding the differences between styles of boots as well as individual models, and also talk about specific features and whether they are useful for your intended purposes or not.
+However, putting in the extra effort to learn about the product that will keep your feet warm, comfortable and dry, will let you spend less time thinking about your feet and more time enjoying the winter.
+Winter boots are a very broad category, with both subtle and drastic differences between models.
+In this article, we discuss the differences between styles of boots as well as individual models and talk about specific features and whether they are useful for your needs.
 Finally, we will lay out the most important considerations for making your boot buying purchase.

-We gathered up ten of the most popular and highly rated winter boot models for men and compared them to give you the best information with which to make your buying decision.
-Our testing team spent many months in these boots in all sorts of conditions and then scored each model based on their Warmth, Water Resistance, Fit and Comfort, Ease of Use, and Traction.
-You can head over to our full Winter Boot Review to see how the different models scored and which ones won our top awards or keep reading for some tips to keep in mind when selecting your next pair.
+We gathered up the most popular and highly rated men's winter boots and compared them to give you the best information to make your buying decision.
+Our testing team spent months in these boots in all sorts of conditions and then scored each model based on their Warmth, Water Resistance, Fit and Comfort, Ease of Use, and Traction.
+You can head over to our full Winter Boot Review to see how the different models scored.
+Keep reading for some tips to keep in mind when selecting your next pair.

 Types of Winter Boots

-While we could divide and sub-divide the different types of winter boots out there until each model was in its category, we have found it easier to break them into three main types.
+While we could divide and sub-divide the different types of winter boots out there, we found it easier to break them into three main types.
 We described these categories in our main Best in Class article, but here we go into more depth.

 Slip-on boots are defined as being any boot that does not use a lacing system to secure the boot.
 They often have large handles or pull tabs to help get them on, or a loose enough cuff that sliding a foot right into the boot is an easy task.
 Slip-on boots can be made out of many materials, including rubber, neoprene, leather, textile or sheepskin.
-They may or may not be insulated depending on the application the boot is designed for and may have varying degrees of water resistance and walking comfort in favor of the convenience that comes with not having to lace your boots up every time you need to go outside.
-The main advantage to Slip-on boots is convenience.
+They may or may not be insulated depending on the application the boot is designed for and may have varying degrees of water resistance and walking comfort.
+The main advantage to slip-on boots is convenience.

-While we found that this genre of boots performed lower than either Pac boots or insulated winter hiking boots in our tests, we still found ourselves reaching for them more often due to their incredible simplicity.
-These boots were tested in high, cold mountain towns in the winter where a pair is needed to go outside, and little outside chores such as running to the post office, getting firewood from the pile, and shoveling snow are frequent occurrences.
+While we found that this genre of boots performed lower than either Pac boots or insulated winter hiking boots in our tests, we still found ourselves reaching for them often due to their incredible simplicity.
+We tested these boots in high, cold mountain towns in the winter where little outside chores such as running to the post office, getting firewood from the pile, and shoveling snow are frequent occurrences.
 In this world, a very convenient boot is very much appreciated.

-For this review, we tested two different models of Slip-on boots, one of which was new from last year.
-The Bogs Classic Ultra Mid and the Blundstone Thermal 566 were both lace-less models.
-Of the three, the Bogs was the most convenient, with its two large handles on each boot, and easy slip-on fit.
+For this review, we tested three different models of Slip-on boots, one of which was new from last year.
+The Bogs Classic Ultra Mid, Kamik Greenbay 4, and the Blundstone Thermal 566 are lace-less models.
+Of the three, the Greenbay 4 is the most convenient, with its easy slip-on fit.
 Since we found ourselves slipping them on countless times each day over the course of months of testing, we felt we had to recognize them with a Top Pick for Ease of Use award, despite their relatively low score in the final rankings.
-The other two models had flaws that kept their scores low.
 The Blundstone boot was not very warm and also leaked water in through its elastic ankle panels.

 Insulated Winter Hiking Boots

-Five of the boots tested for this review fit into this category.
-They are The North Face Chilkat 400, the Salomon X Ultra Winter CS, the Keen Summit County, the Columbia Bugaboot Plus III Omni-Heat, and lastly the Vasque Snowburban II UltraDry.
+Six of the boots tested for this review fit into this category.
+They are The North Face Chilkat 400 and Chilkat II, Keen Durand Polar and Summit County, Columbia Bugaboot Plus IV Omni-Heat, and lastly the Vasque Snowburban II UltraDry.
 Despite the fact that they are all made of a variety of different fabrics and materials, by and large, we found this selection of boots to be waterproof up to the top of the tongue.
-What set them apart the most was the comfort and fit, as well as their warmth.
-We found the Chilkat 400 and the Snowburban II UltraDry to be the two warmest choices of this bunch, and likewise, they were also the two most comfortable.
-This led them to be the top two boots in the overall ratings, and we awarded The North Face Chilkat 400 our Editors' Choice award for the best overall winter boot.
+What sets them apart the most was the comfort and fit, as well as their warmth.

 Factors in Choosing Winter Boots

-With many models to choose from that are all insulated, water resistant, and cozy, most consumers will find that any of the ten models we reviewed will get them through winter comfortably.
-Keep in mind that this is a broad category and there are many other good boots out there that we did not have a chance to review first hand.
-So here are some helpful things to look at when considering new winter footwear.
+With many models to choose from that are all insulated, water resistant, and cozy, most consumers will find that many of the models we reviewed will get them through winter comfortably.
+Here are some helpful things to look at when considering new winter footwear.

 Sizing and Fit

-We choose winter boots over regular boots for their insulation.
-To keep feet warm in cold temperatures, the boots need to have some insulating material to trap heat inside them.
+To keep feet warm in cold temperatures, the boots need to have some insulating material to trap heat inside.
 Insulation combined with an exterior waterproofing material will result in a quality piece of footwear that will excel in both wet and cold environments.

-The different models that we reviewed have two general types of insulation: synthetic fiber insulation and neoprene.
-Neoprene, which is used only in our Top Pick winner, the Bogs Classic Ultra Mid, is the same textile used in cold weather fishing gloves and wetsuits for SCUBA and surfing.
+The boots we reviewed have two types of insulation: synthetic fiber insulation and neoprene.
+Neoprene, which is used only in the Bogs Classic Ultra Mid, is the same textile used in cold weather fishing gloves and wetsuits.
 Neoprene is warm, very durable, and will not pack out and lose its insulating properties over time.
-In tight-fitting neoprene garments there is often a clammy feeling as the neoprene does not breathe well, though when used in the looser fitting Bogs boots, we did not have those issues.
+In tight-fitting neoprene garments, there is often a clammy feeling as it does not breathe well.
+When used in the looser fitting Bogs boots, we did not have those issues.
 It is not the warmest material though, so it is most appropriate for moderate climates and wet weather.

-A unique insulation method used in the Columbia Bugaboot Plus III Omni-Heat is the use of the Omni-Heat fabric, a reflective metallic lining that reflects more body heat back into the boot.
-While uncommon, this lining allowed the Bugaboot to insulate well with only 200 grams of additional synthetic insulation.
+A unique insulation method used in the Columbia Bugaboot Plus IV Omni-Heat is a reflective metallic lining that reflects more body heat back into the boot.
+While uncommon, this lining allowed the Bugaboot to insulate relatively well with only 200 grams of additional synthetic insulation.

-Most of the synthetically insulated boots in our review disclosed the amount of insulation that was used (check the specs column under each boot for that number).
-By and large, most boots used 200 grams of synthetic insulation.
-However, two contenders, The North Face Chilkat 400 and the Vasque Snowburban II UltraDry, used double that amount — 400g — and the difference was noticeable.
+Most of the synthetically insulated boots in our review disclosed the amount of insulation used (check the specs column under each boot for that number).
+Most boots use between 200 and 400 grams of synthetic insulation.
+The top-performing boots for warmth, like the The North Face Chilkat 400, Keen Durand Polar, use 400g — and the difference is noticeable.
 In our ice bucket test, we could easily tell how much warmer these two boots were than the rest, and they ended up with the two top scores for warmth.

-Keeping the interiors of winter boots dry is important because water conducts temperature much faster than air, and in the winter time, whatever water you may encounter is likely to be very cold.
-Boot makers use two ways of protecting the foot from outside moisture.
+Water conducts temperature much faster than air, and in the winter time, whatever water you may encounter is likely to be very cold.
+Boot makers protect the foot from outside moisture in two ways.
 The boot can be made using inherently waterproof materials like treated leather or rubber, or it can be constructed using a thin waterproof membrane, not unlike a rain jacket that is sewn into the interior lining of the boot.
 Using fully waterproof materials like neoprene and rubber will keep water out, but often at the cost of breathability.
-This outer shell may need to be periodically treated to keep them shedding water as well as when they were brand new, especially if they use an animal leather to exclude water.
+Depending on the material used, the outer shell may need to be periodically treated to keep them shedding water as well as when they were brand new, especially if they use an animal leather to exclude water.

-The type of laces used will have an impact on the fit of the boot and are also a pretty large consideration when assessing for Ease of Use.
+The type of laces used will have an impact on the fit of the boot and are also a pretty large consideration when assessing Ease of Use scores.
 Pac boots with many lacing eyelets allow for a comfortable fit but are difficult to lace over the top of the foot tightly.
-They tend to be easy to pull once and tighten all the way but leave a looser overall fit.
-On the other hand, insulated winter hiking models often use speed lacing eyelets over the top of the foot for a quick and secure fit, and then lacing hooks above that lets you customize the security around the ankle.
-While these systems are the most customizable for foot security and tight fit, they are also the most labor intensive and the least easy to use.
+They tend to be easy to pull once and tighten all the way but leave a looser fit overall.

-A final consideration in your purchase should be the weight of the boot.
-All winter boots will be heavier than a pair of running shoes, but there were some variability and noticeable differences in the weight of the different models we tested.
-The Timberland Shazzberg was the lightest boot in this review, weighing in at only 2 lbs.
-5.8 ounces per pair.
-At the other end of the spectrum was the Sorel Caribou, that weighed about 5.5 lbs. per pair.
-That couple pounds of difference might not matter very much when shoveling the driveway for 20 minutes, but if you spend the whole day out in your boots, you'll certainly appreciate having a lighter boot.
-Keep weight in mind particularly when choosing a pair of winter hikers.
+Also, consider the weight of the boot.
+All winter boots will be heavier than a pair of running shoes, but there is some variability in the weights of the models we tested.
+The Blundstone Thermal is the lightest boot in this review, weighing in at only 2 lbs.
+14 ounces per pair.
+At the other end of the spectrum is the Sorel Caribou, weighing about 5.5 lbs. per pair.
+That couple pounds of difference might not matter very much when shoveling the driveway for 20 minutes, but if you spend the whole day out in your boots, you'll certainly appreciate having a lighter pair.
+Keep weight in mind particularly when choosing a pair of boots for winter hiking.

 Choosing a Boot Based on Intended Use